 Saturation is the difference between red and gray, i.e. how vivid the color is.
 Reducing the saturation of a color will make it more muted and move it toward grayscale.
 Saturation is measured as a value between 0% and 100%.

 Brightness is the difference between light red and dark red.
-If you increase brightness you move closer to white (100%), decrease it and you move towards black (0%).
+If you increase brightness, you move closer to white (100%), decrease it and you move toward black (0%).
+‘Luminance’ is another measure of lightness that’s often used in place of brightness (so you might hear the term HSL instead of HSB) – while calculated differently, they work in pretty much the same way in the context of color grading.

 Each pixel in a screen is made up of three lights – one red, one green and one blue (RGB).
 Combine these three colors at varying intensities and you can make any color.
 This is why the RGB format is the standard for light-emitting displays.

 When color grading, manipulating each of these channels independently offers you greater control over the color in your footage.

 Exposure is how much light a camera picks up to get the resulting image.
 If too low, the image will be pitch black, too high and it will be pure white.
-It’s usually set in-camera, but it’s possible to affect exposure in post (HitFilm Pro‘s Exposure Pro tool is great for this).
+It’s usually set in-camera, but it’s possible to affect exposure artificially in post-production (HitFilm Pro‘s Exposure Pro tool is great for this).

 The goal is to find a good balance where there are no areas of flat black or white.
 But you can sometimes use blown out or underexposed areas to creative effect.